johnmn3/injest/README.md

 ```
 You can also just use `+>` and `+>>` on their own, without the transducifying macros, if you only want the more convenient ergonomics.
 # Future work
+With regards to the parallel transducing threads, I'd like to explore `folder`.
 There are other avenues of optimization [discussed on clojureverse](https://clojureverse.org/t/x-x-auto-transducifying-thread-macros/8122).
 # Caveats
 It should be noted as well: